Christofon/lunchmoney-python/README.md

 # lunchmoney-python
-An LunchMoney API wrapper written in Python
+A LunchMoney API wrapper written in Python

+## WIP